 \subsection{Summary}

 As stated before, the visual factor is particularly important in the fashion domain.
-Therefore, existing methods of personalized fashion recommendation emphasize the use of the visual information of fashion items and keep trying more effective ways to leverage it into the basic collaborative filtering frameworks.
+Therefore, existing methods of PFR emphasize the use of the visual information of fashion items and keep trying more effective ways to leverage it into the basic collaborative filtering frameworks.
 As illustrated in Fig.~\ref{fig:person_develop}, the development of this specific research field goes along with the development of visual representation incorporation, from the very preliminary general visual feature as fixed additional information~\cite{vbpr}, to the trainable global and detailed visual features~\cite{hou2019explainable}.
 The recommendation performance keeps increasing with this development.
-Research from other perspectives also contributes to this research field in different ways, such as enhancing the credibility of the recommendation with explanations~\cite{hou2019explainable} or improving the accuracy by taking more advantage of behavioral correlations~\cite{ding2021leveraging}.
+Research from other perspectives also makes contribution in other ways, such as enhancing the credibility of the recommendation with explanations~\cite{hou2019explainable} or improving the accuracy by taking more advantage of behavioral correlations~\cite{ding2021leveraging}.

 Despite the achievement of the existing research, there are still limitations in this field.
 The first limitation is in only focusing on visual features while ignoring other factors that are also unique and important in the fashion domain, such as seasonality.
 On top of that, fashion trend is another important aspect that has been overlooked in previous research, yet has a great impact on the recommendation performance~\cite{ok2019recommendation,ding2021leveraging,ma2020knowledge,ding2022leveraging}.
-Moreover, exploring more dependencies and relations between user behaviors, even different types of behaviors (click or purchase), to better analyze and understand users would also be a promising direction for the next step in the development of personalized fashion recommendation.
+Moreover, exploring more dependencies and relations between user behaviors, even different types of behaviors (click or purchase), to better analyze and understand users would also be a promising direction for the next step in the development of PFR.